SuryaBhaskar33/EXCELR_Data_Science/README.md

-# 📊 EXCELR Data Science Internship Portfolio
+# 📊 EXCELR Data Science Internship Training Portfolio

 This repository showcases a series of hands-on Data Science assignments and mini-projects completed during my internship with **EXCELR**.
 The content covers foundational concepts, machine learning models, and advanced techniques using Python and Jupyter Notebooks.